- Baseline Assessments

 Stage 1 - the purpose of this visit is to confirm the readiness of the organisation for full assessment.
 The assessor will:

-- confirm that the environmental management system conforms to the requirements of the standard including the identification of impacts and aspects
+- confirm that the quality manual conforms to the requirements of ISO 27001

 - confirm its implementation status